All Episodes

 That's fantastic if you're us.

-That's crazy good if you're us.
+Yeah, that's crazy good if you're us.

 Wouldn't dream of it.

-But we're not InfoWars.
+But we're not Infowars.

-We don't pretend to be the top English speaking show in the world.
+We don't pretend to be the top English-speaking show in the world.

-I have bigger than Rogan.
+I have screamed.

 I have screamed, I'm number one zero times.